GSA/fpki-guides/pages/fpki_cas.md

 #### Federal Bridge Certification Authority (_FBCA_)

 ![FPKI Federal Bridge Logo](../img/fbca-logo.png){:style="float:left;width:15%;"}
-The Federal Bridge Certification Authority (FBCA) is the PKI Bridge or link between the Federal Common Policy CA and the other CAs that comprise the FPKI, including Federal and external PKIs, commercial organizations, state, local, and foreign governments.
-The FBCA provides a means to map participating PKIs so they validate to the Federal Common Policy Certification Authority trust anchor.
+The Federal Bridge Certification Authority (FBCA) is the PKI Bridge or link between the Federal Common Policy CA and the other CAs that comprise the FPKI, including Issuing CAs operated by Federal agencies, commercial organizations, state, local, and foreign governments.
+The FBCA provides a means to map participating Issuing CAs so the certificates validate to the Federal Common Policy Certification Authority root certificate.

 ![Example of the FBCA Certification Path](../img/fbca-chainV2.png){:style="width:40%;float:right;"}
-*Example of a FBCA Certification Path*{:style="float:right;clear:both;font-size:14px;text-align:center;margin:20px 0 0 0;width:40%;"}The FBCA enables peer-to-peer transactions between its member organizations, both Federal and Non-Federal.
-Members of the FBCA are cross-certified, meaning they've established a trust relationship, with the FBCA.
-These relationships include FPKI Trusted Infrastructure CAs, Shared Service Provider CAs, and participating individual Federal agency or other organizational CAs.
-These partners have extended the reach of the FPKI well beyond the boundaries of the Federal Government.
+*Example of a FBCA Certification Path*{:style="float:right;clear:both;font-size:14px;text-align:center;margin:20px 0 0 0;width:40%;"}The Issuing CAs related to the FBCA are cross-certified.
+These Issuing CAs have established a trust relationship with the FBCA and are audited for conformance to the certificate policies.
+The partners have extended the reach of the FPKI well beyond the boundaries of the Federal Government.

-Current CAs that are cross-certified are found on the [FPKI Approved Providers page](https://www.idmanagement.gov/IDM/s/article_detail?link=fpki-approved-providers), under the *Federal Bridge Affiliate* category.

 {% include tip.html content="Access the [Federal Bridge Certification Authority Artifacts](../crls/#federal-bridge-certificate-authority-bridge-or-fbca) or [Policies](../#where-can-i-find-the-policies-and-standards)." %}

 #### SHA-1 Federal Root Certification Authority (_SHA1 FRCA_)

 The SHA-1 Federal Root CA (SHA-1 FRCA) is a Federal CA supporting Federal entities that still require using certificates that have the deprecated SHA-1 signature hash algorithm.
 The SHA-1 hash algorithm is an older algorithm that has been deemed to be not secure enough for today’s standards.
 Federal organizations should no longer be using certificates with this hash.
-However, it is difficult and costly for organizations to quickly switch to stronger algorithms because some applications used in the FPKI community cannot process certificates using the more secure SHA-256 algorithm.
-Therefore, a new parallel SHA-1 FPKI CA was created to facilitate the interoperability for those unable to transition to SHA-256.
+However, the SHA-1 FPKI CA was created and maintained to facilitate the backwards interoperability for those systems unable to fully transition to SHA-256 and to support the migrations over time.

 {% include warning.html content="Use of certificates using the SHA-1 signature hash algorithm under current policy should be limited to applications in which the risks associated with the use of the deprecated SHA-1 algorithm have been deemed acceptable and will only be asserted within the SHA-1 FPKI." %}